AdithyaIyer01/AdithyaIyer01/README.md

    - Install required libraries, including Streamlit, and run the Streamlit script.

    - Users can open the web app in a browser, select a movie, and receive recommendations.

+   - PyCharm , Vscode can be used to run Streamlit

 ## Streamlit in Simple Words